Sakib37/DevOps/kubernetes/k8s-development-vagrant-env/README.md

 Required arguments
 ------------------------

-To run the CLI, kupa, the following arguments are needed
+To run the CLI, k8s-dev, the following arguments are needed

 ```bash
 	--help              Show this message